Academics

 Drawing Foundations

-A representation of your drawing skills is often an essential requirement for college admissions portfolios.
-In Drawing Foundations, you’ll develop your power of observation and strengthen your ability to think and express yourself visually on paper.
-You’ll learn techniques for working from the human figure, forms in nature, landscapes, interior spaces and still-life setups.
-Traditional and nontraditional materials and methods may be used to investigate line, value, form and composition to help you to explore expressive and conceptual possibilities in your work.
+Drawing skills are an essential component of a college admissions portfolio.
+Develop your attention to detail and strengthen your ability to think and express yourself visually on paper.
+Sharpen your observational skills by drawing from the figure, landscapes, interiors and still life setups.
+Use traditional and nontraditional materials to develop key drawing competencies (line, value and form) that allow you to investigate expressive and conceptual possibilities in your work.

 Design Foundations

-An essential component of portfolio development is the representation of thoughtful design choices in all artwork.
+Another essential component of a portfolio is thoughtful design choices.
 Design is the ability to organize and map out visual elements into dynamic expression.
-In Design Foundations you will be introduced to the formal principles of design: balance, shape, color, pattern and space.
-Prompts and in-class exercises will challenge you to discover new approaches to your work.
+This course will introduce you to the formal elements and principles of design such as balance, shape, color, pattern and space.
 Projects may include both two- and three-dimensional design concepts.

 Critical Studies in Art

-Critical analysis–the ability to examine, analyze and respond to creative ideas verbally and in writing–is a crucial part of a RISD education.
-In this foundation course you’ll develop an approach to critical analysis by studying artwork in its historical and contemporary context.
-Your in-class coursework, including a written paper and group presentation, will be enhanced by visits to the RISD Museum where you’ll explore the collections and examine original artwork up close.
+The ability to analyze and respond to creative ideas verbally and in writing is a crucial part of a RISD education.
+Learn how to apply critical analysis to study artwork in relation to its historical and contemporary context.
+In turn you will discover connections between your work and the broader world of art.
+Coursework includes a written paper, a group presentation and a visit to the RISD Museum.
+There you will tour the collections and examine original artwork up close.

 Animation